-Pressure Cooker vegetable beef soup is hearty and flavorful.
-Filled with chunky beef stew meat, garbanzo beans, and healthy vegetables.
+Pressure Cooker vegetable beef soup is a hearty and flavorful instant pot soup recipe.
+It’s filled with chunky beef stew meat, garbanzo beans, and healthy vegetables.

 New to the instant pot?
 Check out our instant pot guide here.

 I finally made the leap during Black Friday and bought an instant pot electric pressure cooker.
-Since then, I have been experimenting with all different kinds of instant pot recipes, including meats, pasta, and soups.
-I’ve tried my hand at making cheesecake and banana bread!
+Since then, I have been experimenting with all different kinds of instant pot recipes, including meats, pasta, and instant pot soup recipes.
+Update: My second favorite appliance is my air fryer!
+Try our recipes for air fryer bacon and air fryer chicken wings.

 Tips for making pressure cooker vegetable beef soup